What is a Local SEO Landing Page?

 If you’re a plumber this may be hot water tanks, sink repair and replacement, toilet repair and replacement, poly-b pipe replacement, hot water tanks, new construction plumbing and so on.

 I always tell clients not to get lazy.
 More is more.
 List out your services explicitly.
-The layman doesn’t know if all plumbers handle toiler replacements or if they all do new construction.
+The layman doesn’t know if all plumbers handle toilet replacements or if they all do new construction.

 I wrote a guide to local SEO keyword research here.